JMJAJ/Jxint/README.md

 ### My App

 It works thanks to time.
-The user needs a time-generated key.
+The user needs a time-generated key, get key after encrypt.
 Inserts the password into the decoder and then inserts the cipher.

 Follow me: